 During the SCE's experimental or development phase, between December 2012 and June 2013, we further sharpened and tested the questionnaire.
 The process involved conducting additional cognitive interviews with a small auxiliary sample to identify potential interpretations of the questions.
-After reading the questions out loud, interviewees were instructed to think out loud while generating their answers.
-This allowed us to gauge if in fact interviewees interpreted the questions the way we had intended them to.
+After interviewees read the questions out loud, they were instructed to think out loud while generating their answers.
+This step allowed us to gauge whether, in fact, interviewees interpreted the questions the way we had intended them to.
 When necessary, we modified the wording of questions accordingly.
-Pilot surveys were also conducted and the data were analyzed to make sure the questions were eliciting meaningful variation.
+Pilot surveys were also conducted and we analyzed the resulting data to make sure the questions were eliciting meaningful variation.

 Of particular importance were our findings in the SCE questionnaire development phase regarding the elicitation of expectations.
-In both the HIEP and SCE experimental phase we tested a large set of probabilistic questions.
+In both the HIEP and the SCE experimental phase, we tested a large set of probabilistic questions.
 Respondents in our surveys showed a consistent ability and willingness to assign a probability (or "percent chance") to future events.
 Unlike simple point forecasts, probabilistic expectations of binary outcomes as well as density forecasts for continuous outcomes provide a valuable measure of individual uncertainty.
-Moreover, we found their responses to be largely internally consistent in terms of simple laws of probabilities.
-Finally, we conducted an experiment which confirmed that the densities elicited are informative (Armantier et al. 2013).
-For a review of this work see van der Klaauw et al. (2008), and Bruine de Bruin et al. (2010a, 2011b).
+Moreover, we found these responses to be largely internally consistent in terms of simple laws of probabilities.
+Finally, we conducted an experiment that confirmed that the densities elicited were informative (Armantier et al. 2013).
+For a review of this work, see van der Klaauw et al. (2008) and Bruine de Bruin et al. (2010a, 2011).

 Having discussed the SCE questionnaire development process, we now turn to the actual questions, focusing on the SCE core survey.
-The quantitative questions can be broadly divided into three categories: (1) questions that elicit expectations of binary outcomes (such as the likelihood of the US stock market being higher in 12 months); (2) questions that elicit pointwise expectations for continuous outcomes (such as the rate of inflation over the next 12 months); and (3) questions that elicit respondents' probability densities for forecasts of continuous outcomes.
-Besides these questions, the survey also includes some qualitative questions, including questions in which respondents are asked to answer using a (e.g.) 7 points rating scale.
-The full questionnaire is available here.
+The quantitative questions can be broadly divided into three categories: (1) questions that elicit expectations of binary outcomes (such as the likelihood that the U.S. stock market will be higher in twelve months), (2) questions that elicit pointwise expectations for continuous outcomes (such as the rate of inflation over the next twelve months), and (3) questions that elicit respondents' probability densities for forecasts of continuous outcomes.
+Besides these questions, the survey also includes some qualitative questions, including those in which respondents are asked to answer using a (for example) seven-point rating scale.
+The full questionnaire is available on the New York Fed's website.6

-The bulk of the survey elicits near-term expectations, that is, expectations regarding outcomes over either the next 12 months and/or over the next 3 months.
-The ad-hoc supplements also contain questions at the four month horizon.
-However, in certain instances, such as inflation or home prices, expectations are also elicited for the medium-term, that is, three years out.
+The bulk of the survey elicits near-term expectations, that is, expectations regarding outcomes over the next twelve months, the next three months, or both.
+The ad hoc supplements also contain questions at the four-month horizon.
+However, in certain instances, such as inflation or home prices, expectations are also elicited for the medium term-that is, three years out.